-• One of the Internet Information Services versions listed in the Web Browsers section of the Supported Software document for this release of Meridian.
-The minimum IIS components that must be installed for proper operation are described in Server Role Requirements.

-- If the Request Filtering feature option Allow unlisted file name extensions is disabled in IIS Manager, the following file extensions must be added to the File Name Extensions list and allowed: .dll,.gif,.png,.js,.css. - If Meridian Mobile will be deployed, additional requirements must be met as described in Installing the Meridian API Service. - Transport Layer Security (TLS) 1.2 is supported by Meridian 2018 R2 Update 1 and higher. - One of the Internet Explorer versions listed in the Web Browsers section of the Supported Softwaredocument for this release of Meridian (some components are used by Meridian). - Microsoft .NET Framework 4.7.1 Full Profile (the Client Profile is insufficient) - Any additional requirements for specific operating systems or Meridian releases that are documented in the 2021 R3 Release Notes.
+- One of the Internet Information Services versions listed in the Web Servers and Browsers section of the Supported Software document for this release of Meridian.
+The minimum IIS components that must be installed for proper operation are described in Server Role Requirements. - If the Request Filtering feature option Allow unlisted file name extensions is disabled in IIS Manager, the following file extensions must be added to the File Name Extensions list and allowed: .dll,.gif,.png,.js,.css. - If Meridian Mobile will be deployed, additional requirements must be met as described in Installing the Meridian API Service. - Transport Layer Security (TLS) 1.2 is supported by Meridian 2018 R2 Update 1 and higher. - One of the web browsers listed in the Web Servers and Browsers section of the Supported Softwaredocument for this release of Meridian (some components are used by Meridian).